Where to start planning your wedding

 Oooooweeee, you're engaged.
 Congratulations, this is going to be awesome!

-With that said... you could....take a moment to savour your engagement.
-You don’t need the venue booked, outfits chosen, and everything wrapped up in a neat bow overnight.
-If you want to be in a newly engaged bubble for a while that’s perfectly ok.
-With any luck you guys are only going to be doing this planning once, so take the time to celebrate that fact.
+With that said, take a moment and enjoy this!
+You don’t need the venue booked, outfits chosen, and everything wrapped up in a bow overnight.
+If you want to be in a newly engaged bubble for a while that’s perfectly ok, YOU’RE GETTING MARRIED, so take the time to celebrate that fact!
+Basically, get down the pub.

 When you’re ready to come out of your prosecco induced engagement party bubble, you can start to think about the big day…and if that's right away that's cool too!

 What kind of wedding are you planning?
 Something fun and relaxed, something a little untraditional?
 A festival wedding?
 Does a casual wedding in your local pub sound more appealing?
 Do you want a humanist ceremony?
-I’ve photographed total DIY weddings in fields with ceremonies conducted by friends to stunning all in one wedding venues where everything is organised for you.
-Whatever your ultimate wedding day dream is, you can make it a reality.
+I’ve photographed total DIY weddings in fields with ceremonies conducted by friends to all in one wedding venues where on the day coordination is taken out of your hands.
+If you are thinking of a DIY wedding but are worried about how things will flow on the day you can always look into hiring a wedding planner for on the day coordination rather than the whole shebang!
+Basically, you have a ton of options.

 Where + When